RebelGuy/chat-mate-client/README.md

 List of unicode emojis that can be printed directly in chat: https://archive.ph/dhIN8

 # Change Log
+## v1.35 - The Improvement Update [26/04/2024]
+- Punishment events now show who issued the punishment, if known

 ## v1.34 - The Cleanup Update v3 [21/09/2024]
 - Added a colour selector to HUD text elements
   - Clicking on a format button will insert the corresponding formatting into the text